 Once known for its dive bars and sloppy-ish nights out, Highland Park has quickly become a trendsetter in the LA nightlife scene these days.

-The Los Angeles neighborhood continues to attract a wide net of people, and it's easy to see why - you can find pretty much any type of bar in Highland Park.
-This makes is a great neighborhood for bar hopping.
+The Los Angeles neighborhood continues to attract a wide net of people, and it’s easy to see why – you can find pretty much any type of bar in Highland Park.
+This makes it a great neighborhood for bar hopping.

 A few favorites spots to stop by include Sonny’s Hideaway, Barcade LA, Block Party, The Hermosillo, and La Cuevita.

 As a Giant’s fan, it’s hard to recommend going to see the Dodger’s play since they’re basically our arch nemesis, but when in LA, right?

 All jokes aside, seeing the Dodger’s play at Dodger’s Stadium should definitely be on your Los Angeles to do list because it is such a classic LA experience to have.

 annoying enthusiastic, so even if you’re not a huge fan of baseball, the experience of watching a game in Dodger’s Stadium surrounded by hardcore fans is a quite the experience to enjoy.